 The midfielder started 45 matches for the Zips in two seasons at Akron.
 He finished his college career with eight assists and one goal.
 Trapp was a two-time All-MAC First Team honoree in both seasons at Akron.
 As a freshman, Trapp was named MAC Newcomer of the Year and the top freshman in the nation by TopDrawerSoccer.com.

-Trapp has earned 18 senior National team caps for the United States.
+Trapp has earned 20 senior National team caps for the United States.
 On January 9, 2015, Trapp received his first-ever call-up to the United States Men's National Team's senior roster in order to participate in its January training camp.
 He earned his first cap for the Stars and Stripes on January 28, 2015 in a friendly at Chile, entering as a second-half substitute.
 On January 6, 2016, Trapp was called-up by head coach Jürgen Klinsmann to participate in U.S. Soccer's annual January camp for the second consecutive year.
 Held in Carson, California, the camp ran from January 11 - February 6.
 Trapp earned his second senior team cap for the U.S. with a second-half substitute appearance against Canada on February 6, helping the squad to a 1-0 victory.
 Trapp made his first start and captained the senior squad for the first time in a friendly match against Bosnia-Herzegovina on January 28, 2018.
 He started in a friendly against Paraguay on March 27, 2018, once again captaining the team.
 Trapp started and captained the U.S. in a friendly against Ireland on June, 2, 2018.
 Then, Trapp started in a friendly against France on June 9, 2018, captaining the U.S. to a 1-1 draw.
 Trapp captained the U.S. in friendlies against Brazil on September 7, 2018 and Mexico on September 11, 2018, and he returned to captain the U.S. Men's National Team for a friendly against Peru (October 16).
 He captained the Stars and Stripes in a friendly against England (November 15) before making a substitute appearance in a friendly against Italy (November 20).
 In 2019, Trapp made a substitute appearance in the second half of a friendly against Panama (February 27).
 He started in a friendly contest against Costa Rica (February 2).
 Trapp started in a friendly against Ecuador (March 21) before making a substitute appearance against Chile (March 26).
-Most recently, Trapp made a substitute appearance in the opening match of the 2019 CONCACAF Gold Cup against Guyana (June 18), and receiving the captain’s armband from Michael Bradley upon entering the field.
+Trapp made a substitute appearance in the opening match of the 2019 Concacaf Gold Cup against Guyana (June 18), and receiving the captain’s armband from Michael Bradley upon entering the field.
 He started against Panama in the Group Stage of the 2019 Concacaf Gold Cup (June 26).
 Most Recently, Trapp started in a friendly against Mexico (September 6).

 Trapp is a former U.S. youth international On August 28, 2015, he earned a call-up by the U.S. Under-23 squad in their last training camp ahead of 2015 CONCACAF Olympic qualifying.
 He was then called-up again for the 2015 CONCACAF Olympic Qualifying Championship, where he captained the U-23s in a 3-1 Group Stage opening victory against Canada at Sporting Park in Kansas City, Kansas (October 1).
 He earned another starting nod in a 6-1 win against Cuba (October 3) and did not play in the Group Stage finale against Panama.
 Trapp again started in the Semifinal match against Honduras (October 10), a 2-0 loss for the United States.
 Trapp started the Third Place Game against Canada (October 13), a 2-0 win for the U.S. U-23s, giving the side an opportunity to play Colombia in a playoff for an Olympic berth in early 2016.
 In March 2016, Trapp was called-up again by the U-23s ahead of their home-and-home playoff against Colombia for a berth in the Summer Olympics.
 He started as the team's captain and played all 180 minutes over both contests, with the first coming at Colombia (March 25) and the second in Frisco, Texas (March 29).
 Prior to that, Trapp earned 15 caps as a member of the U.S. U-20 National Team, helping the team qualify for the 2013 FIFA U-20 World Cup where he earned three caps in group play.
 He was one of five finalists for U.S. Soccer’s 2013 Young Male Athlete of the Year award, an honor that he went on to win.
 He was called-in for U-20 duty at the Toulon Tournament, held from May 28 to June 8, 2013 and earned four caps.
 The midfielder earned a 2013 CONCACAF U-20 Championship Best XI selection, scoring one goal in the tournament.
 Trapp also competed with the U-14, U-15 and U-18 National Teams.